sourcemeta/one/docs/api.md

-  to its current limitations with multi-fragment path support ([see OpenAPI Issue #2653](https://github.com/OAI/OpenAPI-Specification/issues/2653)) which make describing this API impossible, Sourcemeta One itself is comprehensively defined using JSON Schemas.
-For complete API schema definitions, mount the built-in `@sourcemeta/one` schema collection to your instance
+  to its current limitations with multi-fragment path support ([see OpenAPI Issue #2653](https://github.com/OAI/OpenAPI-Specification/issues/2653)) which make describing this API impossible, Sourcemeta One itself is comprehensively defined using JSON Schemas mounted in `/self/schemas`.

 ## General